LAStools/LAStools.github.io/download/las2dem_README.md

 ﻿# las2dem

+Rasters LiDAR (via a temporary TIN) to hillshade, slope, elevation, RGB or false color grid.
+Please also have a look at las2dem_new, which is a complete redesign and offers significant advantages in terms of speed.

-This tool reads LIDAR points from the LAS/LAZ format (or some ASCII format), triangulates them temporarily into a TIN, and then rasters the TIN onto a DEM.
+las2dem reads LIDAR points from the LAS/LAZ format (or some ASCII format), triangulates them temporarily into a TIN, and then rasters the TIN onto a DEM.
 The tool can either rather the '-elevation' (default), the '-slope', the '-intensity', the